Data Validation Rules for Store Coordinates

 Pipeline Integration & Automation Triggers

-Coordinate validation must be embedded directly into ingestion workflows, not executed as ad-hoc scripts.
+Coordinate validation must be embedded directly into ingestion workflows.
 When Configuring AWS S3 for Geospatial Data Lakes, implement a staged architecture:

 • Landing Zone: Raw CSV/JSON payloads land unvalidated.
 Trigger an AWS Lambda or Glue job on s3:ObjectCreated events.

 • Validation Stage: Extract coordinates, apply syntactic/semantic checks, and run spatial containment against a reference shapefile.
-Route valid records to a curated analytics/ prefix; quarantine failures to quarantine/ with structured error metadata.
+Route valid records to a curated analytics/ prefix; quarantine failures to staging/quarantine/ with structured error metadata.

 • Downstream Promotion: Only promote records that pass all validation gates.
-Attach validation timestamps and rule-version tags to enable auditability during quarterly portfolio updates.
+Attach validation timestamps and rule-version tags for auditability during quarterly portfolio updates.

 Automation triggers should monitor validation failure rates.
-If >5% of records from a single franchise feed fail axis checks, pause the ingestion stream, notify the data engineering team via SNS/Slack webhook, and require manual schema reconciliation before resuming.
+If more than 5% of records from a single franchise feed fail axis checks, pause the ingestion stream, notify the data engineering team via SNS or webhook, and require manual schema reconciliation before resuming.

 Production Implementation & Debugging

 Python remains the standard for coordinate validation due to its vectorized data manipulation and mature geospatial libraries.
-A production routine must handle batch processing, explicit error logging, and spatial containment without iterating row-by-row.
-The following implementation demonstrates core validation logic using pandas and shapely:
+The following implementation demonstrates core validation logic using pandas, numpy, and geopandas:

 python